 I went to University of Kings College for a year, decided to do a BSc with a major in Computer Science at Dalhousie University, and from there the storyline gets a bit complicated.
-I came out in the gay community, met Norval, moved in with him a few months later, dropped out of university for a couple of years to work freelance, then finished my degree and got a pretty wonderful job with Dalhousie, building the Internet in Nova Scotia and Canada, in '89.
+I came out in the gay community, met Norval, moved in with him a few months later, dropped out of university for a couple of years to work freelance, then finished my degree and got a pretty wonderful job with Dalhousie, building the Internet in Nova Scotia and Canada starting in 1989.

 I was there, at Dal's Communications Services, a part of University Computing and Information Services (UCIS) until February 2003 working at the Network Operations Center as NOC Manager.
 Mostly I did administration of various Internet systems and managed a team of clever Internet geeks.